uber/tchannel/docs/hyperbahn.md

 ### `options.hardFail`

 The hyperbahnClient by default runs in a hybrid mode.
-This means that `hardFail` is set to false and it will register() forever.
+This means that `hardFail` is set to false and it will advertise() forever.

 This is recommended for services that are both a HTTP server and a tchannel server.

 Any services that a pure tchannel server should set `hardFail` to true.
-This means that if hyperbahnClient cannot register after the `registrationTimeout` (default 5 seconds) it will emit an error event.
+This means that if hyperbahnClient cannot advertise after the `advertisementTimeout` (default 5 seconds) it will emit an error event.

-Not being able to register with hyperbahn is a fatal exception.
+Not being able to advertise with hyperbahn is a fatal exception.

-### `hyperbahnClient.register()`
+### `hyperbahnClient.advertise()`

-You must call `register()` to start the registration loop with the hyperbahn router.
+You must call `advertise()` to start the advertisement loop with the hyperbahn router.

 ### `hyperbahnClient.getClientChannel(opts)`